Sub-Module 1.5: Custom Security Configurations

 ✗ NOT FIPS CAPABLE

-The test program highlights a few details about the algorithms and providers available to an application in this image.
+The test program highlights the algorithms and providers available to an application built with the default image.

 2 The specific algorithms approved for use in FIPS environments are available